Olympic Qualifier #3/4 Canada

 LOOKING AHEAD

-Lac-Beauport became part of the season’s foundation — two starts absorbed, one hill measured twice, and another set of data added to an Olympic qualification year still unfolding.
+Lac-Beauport became part of the season’s foundation — two starts absorbed, one hill measured twice, and another set of data added to a World Cup campaign contested during the Milano-Cortina Olympic cycle.

-The road doesn’t change tone mid-season.
-It just keeps moving.
+The road didn’t change tone mid-season.
+It just kept moving.